-- Open all taps, shower controls and shower rose on/off controls, lift the ceramic ball mixer tap levers in the central position to allow both the hot and cold water to drain. - Open the valves and run the pump to drain the system. - Remove the shower head - To remove the shower head, unscrew by hand then shake out and store in a dry place. - Remove the submersible filter and store it in a dry place - Open the drain valve next to the water pump.
+- Open all taps, shower controls and shower rose on/off controls, lift the ceramic ball mixer tap levers in the central position to allow both the hot and cold water to drain. - Open the valves and run the pump to drain the system. - Remove the shower head. - To remove the shower head, unscrew by hand then shake out and store in a dry place. - Open the drain valve next to the water pump.